Sunt Lacrimae Rerum

 The artist’s book version of Abra, which will be constructed in collaboration with the Center for Book and Paper Arts, will revel in its materiality, treating the book as a hallowed and valued object of showy excess by referencing gem-adorned medieval books in its design.
 Yet the interior will reference the ephemeral quality of the text itself, using translucent pages to allow the reader to see the poems recombining as pages are layered one atop the next.
 Thus the digital life of the book will make itself manifest even in this physical form: there is a linear path through this book, yet no authoritative reading.

 Selections from Abra can be found online in Joyland Poetry, SPECS, Delirious Hem (click author photo for audio) and Action Yes.
+A manifesto, including images of all of Abra’s avatars (as of summer 2013), is up at The Collagist.
 Additional poems are in Black Warrior Review issue 27.1, The Degeneration Issue.